Disney Channel (Brazil): History

 On 4 August 2005, it was announced in São Paulo that Disney Channel would begin broadcasting on NET, reaching 800,000 subscribers.
-In December, it started broadcasting on Vivax.
-On 14 September 2006, it launched on SKY, alongside seven other channels that were previously carried by DirecTV and entered the provider as a result of the merger.
-Shortly afterwards it started airing a raft of new local productions: the first season of Floribella from Band and Um Menino Muito Maluquinho, adapted from Ziraldo, which was produced for TVE Brasil.
+It began broadcasting on Vivax in December.
+On 14 September 2006, it launched on SKY, alongside seven other channels after a merger with DirecTV.
+Shortly afterwards it started airing new local productions: the first season of Floribella from Band and Um Menino Muito Maluquinho, adapted from Ziraldo, which was produced for TVE Brasil.
 The former was distributed by RGB, which previously collaborated with Disney Channel when it had an agreement with SBT.

-The success of High School Musical, which also aired on Rede Globo for its over-the-air broadcast at the end of 2006, gave the channel unprecedentedly high ratings, as well as an increase in advertising sales worth 200%.
-Record aired the local musical (HSM: O Show) at the Morumbi stadium on 24 June 2007, one week after airing on Disney Channel.
+The success of High School Musical, which also aired on Rede Globo at the end of 2006, gave the channel unprecedentedly high ratings, as well as a 200% increase in advertising sales.
+Record aired the local version of the stage musical, High School Musical on Stage, at the Morumbi stadium on 24 June 2007, one week after airing on Disney Channel.

-In 2009, the channel premiered Quando Toca o Sino, adapted from the Italian format Quelli dell'intervallo which also had an adaptation in the United States.
-It was locally produced by Cristal Líquido.
+In 2009, the channel premiered Quando Toca o Sino, a localized version of the Italian show Quelli dell'intervallo.
+It was produced locally by Cristal Líquido.

 In November 2015, it announced a local version of the Pijama Party game show, with filming beginning in December.

 In 2018, it announced the premiere of Z4, simultaneously with SBT.

 On 1 April 2022, its sister networks, Disney Junior and Disney XD, were shut down.

-On 2 December 2024, The Walt Disney Company announced that Disney Channel would be shutting down in Brazil along with its sister channels (except for its ESPN channels) on 28 February 2025, due to high operational costs in the respective country, declining ratings in Brazil and the Brazilian pay TV crisis.
+On 2 December 2024, The Walt Disney Company announced that Disney Channel would be shutting down in Brazil along with its sister channels (except for its ESPN channels) on 28 February 2025, due to high operational costs, declining ratings, and the Brazilian pay TV crisis.

-On 1 March 2025, the channel closed along with other non-sports Disney channels in Brazil.
-The final program shown was the Phineas and Ferb episode "Crack That Whip"/"The Best Lazy Day Ever".
+On 1 March 2025, the channels were closed in Brazil.
+The final program shown was the Phineas and Ferb episode "Crack That Whip / The Best Lazy Day Ever".
 Disney Channel shows remain available in Brazil on Disney+.

 Programming

 Series produced by Walt Disney Television Animation and Disney Channel Original Series aired on most of the schedule.
-Some non-original series were also aired; the non-original productions aired included Mortified, Life with Derek, The Fairly OddParents, A Kind of Magic, George of the Jungle and Um Menino Muito Maluquinho.
+Some non-original series were also aired, including Mortified, Life with Derek, The Fairly OddParents, A Kind of Magic, George of the Jungle and Um Menino Muito Maluquinho.

-The Disney Junior no Disney Channel block aired daily from the early morning until 8:30am.
-On weekends, it ended at 10:00am.
+The Disney Junior block aired daily from the early morning until 8:30am on weekdays and 10:00am on weekends.
 After the Disney Junior block, a cartoon block was aired, with cartoon series produced by Walt Disney Television Animation and Disney Channel Original Series.